CRM Relationship Entity

 Access Control

-Relationships use the RelationshipAccessControlHandler
+Relationships use the RelationshipAccessControlHandler which provides:

 - Entity-level access control

-- Bundle-based permissions
+- Type-based permissions

 - Administrative override with 'administer crm' permission